patrickthoms/Webscraper.io-Trustpilot-Datascraper-Tutorial/README.md

 - You can change anything you want in the web scraper.
 I have introduced two functions here.
 One is the paginator function, which automatically selects the next page and the scraper function which collects all the data for a specific comment and puts it into a row in a CSV.
 Document.
 This is the user name, the date, the rating text, the rating, the country, the comment ratings and the number of user views.

 ## Python Use:
 - The Python script allows conversion of some rows that are in the wrong data format, such as the date, which is a str and therefore not suitable for Data Science.
-It also combines the comments into one document so that all the individual scraping pages are contained in one document.
+It also combines the individual webscraper.io exports into one document so that all the individual scraping pages are contained in one document.
 - In addition, I'll add a couple of Python script tools that allow you to add different dates to the scraped documents, as well as functions that allow you to group the comments by year, so you can get rating averages per year.

 # Step 1: Trust-Pilot Data-Scraping Process - Tutorial